daveholst/house-docsify/docs/bins.md

 # Bins
-Bins are collected on Fridays with the yellow(recycling) bin every other week.
+General waste (green) bins are collected on Fridays.
+The recycling (yellow) bin is collected every other week.